joonaspaakko/Photoshop-Illustrator-Script-Launcher-Using-Alfred/README.md

 ![](workflow.png)

 This workflow uses Alfred's built in `File filter` input and as such I haven't actually done much to put together this workflow.
-This is more just a wake-up call to anyone who isn't doing this.
+This is more just a wake-up call to anyone who isn't already doing this.

 ## Usage